-C. DETECTION OF CHILD ABUSE
+DETECTION OF CHILD ABUSE C.

 Child-care custodians, clergy, and other parish, school and agency employees and volunteers can play a critical role in the early detection of child abuse and neglect.
 Symptomatic signs of abuse and/or neglect, which may include injuries, listlessness, poor nutrition, disruptive behavior, absenteeism, or depression, are often first seen by such personnel.
 Immediate investigation of suspected abuse by child protective agencies and the designated Archdiocesan officials may save a child from repeated injuries.
 Therefore, personnel should not hesitate to report suspicious injuries or behavior.
 If in doubt, contact the appropriate person at the Chancery.
 The Archdiocese of San Francisco Victim Assistance Coordinator can be reached, as noted above, at (415) 614-5506.
-The mandated reporter's duty is to report after being satisfied that there is reasonable suspicion of child abuse, not to conduct an exhaustive investigation.
+The mandated reporter's duty is to report after being satisfied that there is reasonable suspicion of child abuse.
+Mandated reporters are not to conduct any investigation; this is the responsibility of law enforcement and/or child protective agencies.